This section includes information about the:

 - priority areas and affordability of services

 - integration with multidisciplinary and patient-centred care

-- staffing and
+- adequate staffing

-- implementation of the project including whether it is well developed, well-resourced and implemented within a reasonable timeframe.
+- implementation of the project, including whether it is well developed, well-resourced and implemented within a reasonable timeframe.

 Assessment of Priority AreasAll applications for new facilities and linear accelerators submitted from 1 July 2017 will need to demonstrate that the respective state or territory has been consulted prior to submission to the Commonwealth for approval.
 The Department of Health will then seek advice from the relevant state or territory as part of its assessment.
 Applications received for areas considered to be a priority will be given preference.

 However, it is noted that under the Health Insurance Act 1973, the Commonwealth is obliged to consider the merits of all applications received for ROHPG funding.